Frank Lampard new Chelsea manager: Everything you need to know about next Blues boss | Goal.com

 Lampard, though, felt patronised.
 Indeed, he is a coach who also believes in the importance in data and analytics, so considers himself just as meticulous and detailed in his approach to matches.

-So, it was obviously immensely satisfying for him to eventually win the war with Bielsa, with Derby beating Leeds in the play-off semi-finals.
+So, it was obviously immensely satisfying for him to eventually win the war with Bielsa by beating Leeds in the play-off semi-finals.

 "Lampard, start the bounce..." 👀 pic.twitter.com/ePNZyGDa7d— Derby County (@dcfcofficial) July 22, 2018